2310 Criteria for Immediate or Expedited Responses to Service Requests

 Screening Initial Applicants

-If the person's income and resources appear to be within the Supplemental Security Income (SSI) limits and the person appears to have a medical need for assistance with personal care, refer them to the Social Security Administration (SSA) for an SSI application.
-However, staff should continue the referral for the PAS even if the applicant refuses to apply for SSI.
+If the person's income and resources appear to be within the Supplemental Security Income (SSI) limits and they appear to have a medical need for help with personal care, refer them to the Social Security Administration (SSA) for an SSI application.
+However, staff should continue the referral for CAS even if the applicant refuses to apply for SSI.

-If the person is not receiving Medicaid and their income and resources are above SSI limits, complete Form H1200, Application for Assistance - Your Texas Benefits, during the interview or review the application form mailed to the applicant for completion.
-Assist the applicant in the completion of the form and obtain all required verifications that are available.
+If the person is not receiving Medicaid and their income and resources are above SSI limits, complete Form H1200, Application for Assistance—Your Texas Benefits, during the interview or review the application form mailed to the applicant for completion.
+Help the applicant complete the form and get all required verifications that are available.

-If the person cannot complete the application form during the interview, explain that is important to return the form and any additional verification documents as soon as possible.
+If the person cannot complete the application form during the interview, explain that it is essential to return the form and any additional verification documents as soon as possible.
 Also, explain their eligibility for attendant services cannot be determined until the form is received.

-Fax the completed application and verification documents with Form H1746-A, MEPD Referral Cover Sheet, to the Austin Document Processing Center (DPC) within two business days.
+Fax the completed application and verification documents and Form H1746-A, MEPD Referral Cover Sheet, to the Austin Document Processing Center (DPC) within two business days.

 Screening Ongoing FC Cases for PHC or CAS